abhi-aro/chirp-database/README.md

 <p>
 </p>

-> Simple Json Server to be deployed, contains chirp project data
+> Simple Json Server to be deployed and used directly, contains user data for chirp (twitter clone) Project

 ### ✨ [Demo](https://chirp-database.herokuapp.com/)